14,99 €

 We all grapple with a past that defines us: culture, religion, a family story.
 But what happens when you inherit a revolution?

-Zayd Ayers Dohrn was born without a birth certificate.
-His parents had gone underground after a decade committed to violent revolution against racial injustice and the Vietnam war; his mother co-founded a group called the Weathermen, allies of the Black Panthers, and replaced Angela Davis on the FBI's Ten Most Wanted List.
-His parents assured him that his birth marked a clean break with the past, an end to radical action.
-But, as Dohrn discovers in this explosive memoir, this version of the family story isn't entirely true.
+Zayd Ayers Dohrn was born underground.
+His parents were fugitives after a decade fighting the US government; his mother co-founded a leftist radical group called the Weathermen, and replaced Angela Davis on the FBI's Ten Most Wanted List.
+All his life, Dohrn's parents said his birth marked a clean break with violent revolutionary struggle but, in this explosive memoir, he discovers that story wasn't entirely true.

 A masterpiece of personal and social history, Dangerous, Dirty, Violent and Young offers a page-turning account of an infamous family and their life in hiding, as well as the political battles of the '60s and '70s.
-At its heart it asks bigger questions: how a child can survive when the place they feel safest - with their family - also puts them in danger?
-And what does it mean to be a good revolutionary or to want to change the world?
+At its heart it asks big questions: how can a child survive when the place they feel safest - with their family - also puts them in danger?
+What does it mean to be a good revolutionary, and how should young people today try to change the world?

 Dieser Download kann aus rechtlichen Gründen nur mit Rechnungsadresse in A, B, BG, CY, CZ, D, DK, EW, E, FIN, F, GR, HR, H, IRL, I, LT, L, LR, M, NL, PL, P, R, S, SLO, SK ausgeliefert werden.